flexera-public/policy_engine_training/10_debugging/README.md

   console.log(policy_templates_with_lessons_filtered)
 ```

-The `console.log()` function will output information to the screen.
+The "console.log()" function will output information to the screen.
 In this case, we're outputting the contents of each variable as the script progresses to see if we can identify exactly where the problem is.

 Now run the script with the following command: